Schema#

 Create and Drop a Schema#

-you need to create based on your used
+After you have defined your Schema with one or multiple Indexes you need to create based on your used

-over the following way:
+integration the Indexes over the following way:

-version you need to create the Indexes
+When using the Standalone version you need to create the Indexes

-in your search engines via the Engine
+in your search engines via the Engine instance which was created before:

 <?php